pickeloe5/fuffle-legacy/README.md

 a very unobtrusive way, allowing you to fall back to manually processing http requests.

+## Preface
+Fuffle is currently under heavy development.
+Certain parts of fuffle are subject to extreme change, or complete removal.
+If you see a feature disappear that you liked, please open a github issue and we'll work on it.
+The same applies if you don't see a feature that you wish was there.
+Really anything that should be changed about the project, **PLEASE** open a github issue.
+If you'd like to contact the developers, you can reach us at aboutthepickle@gmail.com.

 ### Table of Contents
 - [Generator](#generator)
 - [Routing](#routing)